Sessions vows to fight bias after texting controversy

-Norfolk, Virginia (CNN)Attorney General Jeff Sessions on Friday addressed allegations of bias at the FBI amid controversy over text messages exchanged between two bureau officials and promised he is addressing problems "head on, not sweeping them under the rug."
+Norfolk, Virginia (CNN)Attorney General Jeff Sessions on Friday addressed allegations of bias at the FBI amid controversy over text messages exchanged between two bureau officials and promised he is tackling problems "head on, not sweeping them under the rug."

 "My purpose every day is to get the department back to its fundamental mission of enforcing the law and protecting the safety of Americans with integrity and fairness," Sessions said as he concluded an unrelated immigration speech in Norfolk, Virginia.